soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 }
 ```

 This macro expands into several productions that maintain the goal pool associated with goals of this type.
-These productions also manage the subgoal/supergoal links, propagate achievement flags, remove achieved goals, and maintain goal decision info (see ###).
+These productions also manage the subgoal/supergoal links, propagate achievement flags, remove achieved goals, and maintain goal decision info (see [Decide Operators](#decide)).

-Goals of type $NGS\_GB\_ACHIEVE will automatically be removed if they are marked as achieved (see `ngs-tag-goal-achieved`).
+Goals of type `$NGS_GB_ACHIEVE` will automatically be removed if they are marked as achieved (see `ngs-tag-goal-achieved`).
 Your code is responsible for tagging goals as achieved, but the NGS library will clean up these achieved goals automatically, if they are o-supported.
 When achieved goals form a hierarchy, achievement of a goal higher in the hierarchy will cause all goals lower in the hierarchy to be automatically removed.

 Alternatively, you can i-support your goals, in which case the LHS logic of your goal creation productions should include the achievement condition such that the goal will automatically retract when it is achieved.